 Pursuant to Article 13 par.
-2-ter of Part I of the tariff attached to Presidential Decree No. 642 of 26 October 1972 (Decree 642), a proportional stamp duty applies, based on the period accounted, to any periodic reporting communications which may be sent by a financial intermediary to a Covered Bondholder in respect of any Covered Bond which may be held by with such financial intermediary.
+2-ter of Part I of the tariff attached to Presidential Decree No. 642 of 26 October 1972 (Decree 642), a proportional stamp duty applies, based on the period accounted, to any periodic reporting communications which may be sent by a financial intermediary to a Covered Bondholder in respect of any Covered Bond which may be deposited with such financial intermediary in Italy.

-The stamp duty applies at a rate of 0.2 per cent.; this stamp duty is determined on the basis of the market value or - if no market value figure is available - the nominal value or redemption amount of the Covered Bond is held.
-The stamp duty cannot exceed $\in$ 14,000.00 if the Covered Bondholder is not an individual.
+The stamp duty applies at the rate of 0.2 per cent.; this stamp duty is determined on the basis of the market value or - if no market value figure is available - the nominal value or redemption amount of the Covered Bond is held.
+The stamp duty cannot exceed \in 14,000 if the Covered Bondholder is not an individual.